areklaw2/iron-boy/README.md

 - [ ] Give components a common trait
 - [ ] Add some tooling for testing and pipelines
 - [ ] Add unit tests
-- [ ] Use setters ang gets instead of public attributes
+- [ ] Use setters and getters instead of public attributes
 - [ ] Add some nice screenshots
 - [ ] GDB?